List of national parks in Malaysia

 Malaysia has a number of national parks, but most of them are de facto state parks.
 This page provides the list of protected areas and pictures associated with the facilities and activities available in each area.

 Peninsular Malaysia

-All parks and reserves in Peninsular Malaysia are under the jurisdiction of the Department of Wildlife and National Parks of Malaysia.
+All national parks and reserves in Peninsular Malaysia are under the jurisdiction of the Department of Wildlife and National Parks of Malaysia.
+For states that have state parks, the state governments might establish managing agencies for the parks.